Stowe Pool

 Stowe Pool is a reservoir located in the city of Lichfield, Staffordshire.
-Formerly a fishery (along with nearby Bishop's Pool and Minister Pool), Stowe Pool was turned into a reservoir in 1856 by the South Staffordshire Waterworks Co.
+Formerly a fishery (along with nearby Bishop's Pool (now filled in) and Minster Pool), Stowe Pool was turned into a reservoir in 1856 by the South Staffordshire Waterworks Co.
 Before 1856, Stowe Pool existed as a mill pond, with Stowe mill located just to the west of St Chad's Church.
 Since 1968 the reservoir has not been used for supply and is now a public amenity used for recreation purposes.
 Stowe Pool is a designated SSSI site as it is home to the native white-clawed crayfish.

 Hydrology

 Lichfield is built on two sides of a shallow valley into which flow Leamonsley Brook and Trunkfield Brook from the west.
 Leamonsley Brook originates from a spring in Maple Hayes and flows east through Beacon Park where it combines with Trunkfield Brook into a conduit under the Museum Gardens.
 The streams are then carried under Bird Street into Minster Pool and then pass into a pipe under Dam Street, Stowe Fields and into Stowe Pool.
 The outflow from Stowe Pool flows north as Curborough Brook, eventually flowing into the River Trent.
 Stowe Pool has a capacity of 217,600m3 (47.8 million gallons) and a surface area of 55,000m2 (14 acres), with an average depth of 3.95m.